Create and Attach Rules to Triggers

 In the console tree, click Triggers.

-Console tree location is: Computer Management/Services and Applications/Message Queuing/ YourQueueFolder (Public Queues, Private Queues, or System Queues)/ YourMonitoredQueue/Triggers
+- Computer Management/Services and Applications/Message Queuing/YourQueueFolder (Public Queues, Private Queues, or System Queues)/YourMonitoredQueue/Triggers

 In the details pane, right-click the applicable trigger, click Properties, and then click the Attached Rules tab.
-Select the rule you want to attach to the trigger from the Rules list, and then click Attach to move it to the Attached Rules list.
-Then click OK.
+Click the rule you want to attach to the trigger from the Rules list, click Attach to move it to the Attached Rules list, and then click OK.

-All the rules created on the local computer, which is called the rule set, are listed in the details pane of the Computer Management snap-in when Rules is selected in the console tree.
+All the rules created on the local computer are listed in the details pane of Computer Management when you click Rules in the console tree.

 You can attach multiple rules to a trigger.
-In this case, the rules are executed in the order in which they are displayed on the Attached Rules page of the Properties dialog box for that rule.
-You can change the priority (running order) of the rules in the list.
-To do so, use the Up and Down buttons on this page to change the order of priority of each rule as needed to give the rule a higher or lower priority, respectively.
-You can also detach rules on this page by selecting each rule that you want to detach and clicking Detach.
-For more information, see Additional references.
+In this case, the rules are run in the order in which they are displayed on the Attached Rules page of the Properties dialog box for that rule.
+You can change the priority (order of execution) of the rules in the list.
+To do so, use the Up and Down buttons as needed to give the rule a higher or lower priority, respectively.
+You can also detach rules by clicking each rule that you want to detach, and then clicking Detach.